Kate Middleton Ready To Replace Queen Elizabeth? Duchess Of Cambridge Gets Active In Easter 2017 Services

 A post shared by Kensington Palace (@kensingtonroyal) on

 In case the Queen dies or abdicates her throne, the first in line to take the British throne is Prince Charles.
-It is possible to for Prince William to be the next King of England only if Prince Charles dies or abdicates his throne.
-So, it is not that straight forward for Kate Middleton to become the next Queen, as she is not the one next in line.
+It is possible for Prince William to be the next King of England only if Prince Charles dies or abdicates his throne.
+So, it is not that straightforward for Kate Middleton to become the next Queen as she is not the one next in line.
 The next in line is Prince Charles’ wife, Duchess of Cornwall Camilla Rosemary.
 The third and fourth in line to the throne are Prince George and Princess Charlotte.

 While many of the members of the royal family took part in Easter 2017 services, Prince Harry was not present.
 He spent Easter this year with girlfriend Meghan Markle at her Toronto home, the International Business Times reported.
 Prince Charles and Camilla attended a different service in Crathie church, near Balmoral Castle.